 Also, the original version of the verse about the "colonial experience man" (a young Englishman sent out to the colonies) uses a non-family-friendly word, and this is still used in certain recorded versions.
 However, even some of our Australian AO informants were not aware of that, as they were taught only the first verse, or (if they did learn the rest) that he was "smelling like a flower" (or similar words).

 So if you would like to simplify the song, especially for younger children, it would be fine to sing just the first verse and the chorus.

 This version by the Stringybark Band includes lots of footage and photos of sheep shearing.
 (The Colonial Experience man is there, "smelling pretty good.")

 Rolf Harris's version is sung with much enthusiasm, and includes some spoken explanation of the difficult words.
+One verse refers to drinking.
 (Another way around the problem line: "You can hear him whistling, 'Ain't I the perfect lure?'")